elastic/endpoint-package/README.md

    - debian-based: `sudo apt install python3-pipenv`
    - pip: `pip3 install --user pipenv`

-NOTE: If you are using a higher version than python3 the make command may file.
+NOTE: If you are using a higher version than python3 the make command may fail.
 You'll have to edit the Makefile and replace `3.7` with your python version.

 ## Updating the Endpoint Package Mapping